kravse/js-type-text/README.md

 ![screen recording of js-type-text typing its own url, npmjs.com/js-type-text](js-type-text.gif)

 _This animation works with any font!
-However you will find that it looks its best when paired with [Monospaced fonts](https://en.wikipedia.org/wiki/Monospaced_font) as their letter widths are uniform._
+However you will find that it looks its best when paired with [Monospaced fonts](https://en.wikipedia.org/wiki/Monospaced_font) as their letters have a fixed width._

 ## Installation